 One thing led to another and 10 years later we have a national home rental program.
-Sara St. John, who is a part of my team and runs the West-coast rentals and in-office sessions, is on the call here to help us facilitate.
-A couple years ago I became a sales representative for NeurOptimal® to help psychotherapists interested in exploring this technology, to help them along the path of learning about it.
+Sara St. John, who is a part of my neurofeedback trainer team and runs the West-coast rentals and in-office sessions, is on the call here to help us facilitate.
+A couple of years ago I became a sales representative for NeurOptimal® to help psychotherapists interested in exploring this technology, to help them along the path of learning about it.

 Today's webinar is really an opportunity for anybody to ask questions they have about neurofeedback and NeurOptimal® specifically.
 I will do my best to answer...

 Question: "Can daily training be too much if I have a chronic illness?"

 It's an important question for a lot of people because people with chronic illness are a large population very interested in neurofeedback.